2013-2014 Dance Courses

 This course is an inquiry into the ways in which dance might be taught in various settings to different populations.
 The detailed study of kinesthetic, verbal, and creative factors in teaching will be presented and analyzed in terms of teaching objectives.
 Students will be placed as practice teachers, under supervision, in dance classes on campus and in community schools.
 Students may enter this yearlong course in the second semester only with permission of the instructor.
 The course will be taught by Ms. Thom in the fall and Ms. Devine in the spring.

 The art of illuminating dance is the subject of this component.
 We will examine the theoretical and practical aspects of designing lights for dance.
 Students will create original lighting designs for Dance program concerts.
 Preference will be given to seniors and graduate students.

-This is a monthly gathering of all Dance Thirds in which we share ongoing student interests and invite guests to teach, perform, and inform.
+This is a regular gathering of all Dance Thirds in which we share ongoing student interests and invite guests to teach, perform, and inform.
 Topics have included dance injuries, dance therapy, kinesthetic awareness, nutrition, world dance forms, and presentations by New York City choreographers.

 The focus of this class is an ongoing awareness of the dancers’ facility while experiencing and assimilating new ideas and qualities.
 We will concentrate on efficient, articulate sequences, musicality and phrasing, nuance and gesture, with both set material and improvisatory modalities.
 We aim to sharpen the viewing eye when looking at movement detail.
 As the course progresses, we will focus on the creative process of choreography, developing new work along the way and driven by our deepened physical experience.
 Throughout the semester, we will continue to have a dialogue about dance, dance-making, and the dancing body.

 Performance Project: Memories, Present Moments, and Movements Merge